Frequently Asked Questions

-A: Medicare is a federally funded program for most residents who have worked in the United States.
+A: Medicare is a federally funded program for most citizens who have worked in the United States.
 It covers your stay in a skilled nursing facility if you were in the hospital for three days prior to coming to our facility.
-MediCal is a state funded insurance that covers room and board in a facility for residents who do not have sufficient private funds.
-Please feel free to inquire more about Medicare or MediCal with the facility Business Office Manager.
+Medi-Cal is a state funded insurance that covers room and board in a facility for residents who do not have sufficient private funds.
+Please feel free to inquire more about Medicare or Medi-Cal with the facility Business Office Manager.

 Q: What should I bring when I am admitted?

-A: If you are receiving physical and occupational therapy, bring loose fitting clothes, socks and soft soled shoes.
-Otherwise bring the clothes you feel most comfortable wearing for the current season.
-You may bring small items that are important to you such as family pictures to help you feel more at home but should inquire with the facility Administrator regarding the ability to secure valuables on site.
+A: If you are receiving physical and occupational therapy, bring loose fitting clothes, socks and shoes.
+Otherwise, bring the clothes you feel most comfortable wearing for the current season.
+You may bring small items that are important to you such as family pictures to help you feel more at home, but should inquire with the facility Administrator regarding the ability to secure valuables on site.

 Q: What are the visiting hours?

 A: There are no set visiting hours in the facility.

 Q: Do residents have telephones available for individual use?

 A: Every resident has access to a phone within the facility.